L (list) and LCSV (list CSV)

 L (list) output will be placed in the Report file and lines which exceed RPTSPL characters will be broken into two or more lines.

-LCSV (list comma separated value) output will be placed in the .CSV file and only lines which exceed 10000 will be broken into two or more lines.
+LCSV (list comma separated value) output will be placed in the .CSV file and lines will not be broken.

 Optionally, LCSV can be followed by extra facilities separated by a comma: